Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Cosmological Features

-A natural alternative is leptogenesis \cite{PhysRevD.104.055007}.
-In \(E_6\) each fermion family belongs to a \(\mathbf{27}_F\) representation, which naturally contains a SM singlet fermion that can be identified with a right--handed neutrino \(N_i\).
-The Majorana masses of these singlet states originate from the vacuum expectation value of the scalar field \(\Phi\) that breaks \(E_6\) at the highest scale.
-A Yukawa interaction of the form $\mathcal{L} \supset y_N\, \Phi\, \overline{N^c}N$ generates heavy Majorana masses $M_N = y_N\, v_\Phi$, which naturally lie in the range $M_N \sim 10^{10} - 10^{14}\,\text{GeV}$ for Yukawa couplings of order \(10^{-5}\)--\(10^{-1}\), if the breaking scale \(v_\Phi \sim 10^{15}\) GeV.
 Their out-of-equilibrium decays can produce a lepton asymmetry which is later partially converted into baryon number by electroweak sphalerons.
 After the subsequent breaking of \(SU(3)_A\) to the electroweak group, the neutrino Yukawa interaction becomes of the type with $L_\alpha$ the left-handed lepton and $H$ the SM Higgs doublet, leading to the seesaw relation \citep{ModernPP} where \(m_D = y v_{EW}\) is the Dirac neutrino mass matrix.
 The CP asymmetry generated in the decay of the lightest heavy neutrino \(N_1\) is defined as For hierarchical heavy neutrinos, the Davidson--Ibarra bound \cite{DavidsonIbarra2002} gives

 with $v=v_{EW}/\sqrt{2}\simeq 246/\sqrt{2}\simeq 174\,$ GeV in the Yukawa normalization convention used for seesaw leptogenesis and $m_i$ the SM neutrino masses \cite{DavidsonIbarra2002,FongNardiRiotto2012}.
 The lepton asymmetry produced by $N_1$ decays can be written schematically as \cite{FongNardiRiotto2012}